August 19, 2024

 The official catalogue of the New South Wales Court states that the Sydney Branch exhibited a 'Collection of proof specimens of British and Colonial Coins, War and other Medals, struck at the Royal Mint during the present Century.' ....

-The cons and medals produced by London for the Branch to display at the Exhibition are almost a topic unto themselves.
+The coins and medals produced by London for the Branch to display at the Exhibition are almost a topic unto themselves.
 As the coins were all prepared in 1879 they include a significant number of restrikes of earlier, and in some cases no longer current, pieces. ....

 The colonial coins include oddities such as Canadian twenty-cent pieces of 1871; Jersey copper pennies of 1865; Jersey bronze pennies, half pennies and farthings of 1877 without mintmark; and in respect of Gibraltar, two quart and one quart coins of 1861 and half-quart specimens, which lack a date altogether.